mist64/cbmbus_doc/7 JiffyDOS.md

 Still timing-based, the controller pulls the CLK line, signaling that there is no EOI (end-of-stream).
 A pulled CLK line also means that the controller is now busy again, so the transmission of the next data byte cannot start yet.

 In the no-EOI case, it also releases the DATA line so it can be operated by the device again.

-The wires have to be valid after 13 µs and remain held.

 #### S8: Device signals OK/!OK; is now busy again
 ![](docs/cbmbus/jiffydos-21.png =601x131)